volterraedge/terraform-provider-volterra/docs/resources/volterra_discovery.md

 `trusted_ca` - (Optional) Select/Add a Root CA Certificate object to associate with this Origin Pool for verification of server's certificate.
 See [ref](#ref) below for details.

-### Cbip Clusters Cbip Devices

-List of Classic BIG-IP devices..

-`admin_credentials` - (Required) x-required.
-See [Cbip Devices Admin Credentials ](#cbip-devices-admin-credentials) below for details.(Deprecated)

-`cbip_certificate_authority` - (Required) x-required.
-See [Cbip Devices Cbip Certificate Authority ](#cbip-devices-cbip-certificate-authority) below for details.(Deprecated)

-`cbip_mgmt_ip` - (Required) IP Address of the Classic BIG-IP device.
-Hostname is not supported. (`String`).(Deprecated)

-###### One of the arguments from this list "default_all, namespace_mapping" can be set

-`default_all` - (Optional) If configuring in an App Namespace, discovered services across all BIG-IP partitions will be discovered in the current Namespace (`Bool`).(Deprecated)

-`namespace_mapping` - (Optional) Select the BIG-IP partitions from which services will be discovered.
-If configuring in Shared Configuration, services can be discovered in selected App Namespaces.
-If configuring in App Namespace services will be discovered in the current Namespace..
-See [Namespace Mapping Choice Namespace Mapping ](#namespace-mapping-choice-namespace-mapping) below for details.(Deprecated)

-`virtual_server_filter` - (Optional) Filters to discover only required BIG-IP Virtual Servers.
-The Virtual Server will be discovered only if it matches all criteria specified below.
-A blank criteria will be treated as match all..
-See [Cbip Devices Virtual Server Filter ](#cbip-devices-virtual-server-filter) below for details.(Deprecated)

 ### Cbip Clusters Metadata

 Common attributes for the device configuration including name and description..